amperity/amperity-docs/shared/destination_settings.rst

 .. setting-hubspot-list-name-start

-The list name to which the |destination-name| connector will write.
+The list name to which Amperity will send contacts.
 This can be the name of an existing list or a new list.

 .. setting-hubspot-list-name-end